Located in Contra Costa County, the Marsh Creek watershed is quickly urbanizing due to the rapid growth of several communities.

 The headwaters of Marsh Creek is located on the eastern side of Mount Diablo, and the creek then runs 30 miles through the communities of Oakley, Brentwood, and Antioch before reaching its mouth at the western side of the Sacramento-San Joaquin Delta, northeast of Oakley.

 The Marsh Creek Reservoir, created in the 1960s by damming a section of the creek, helps regulate the flow and provide flood protection of Marsh Creek through developed areas.
 The lower portion of Marsh Creek (below Marsh Creek Reservoir) was channelized in the 1950s and 1960s to help control flooding in this agricultural area.
+However, agricultural lands are fast giving way to urban and suburban development.
+Constrained, unvegetated floodplains lack the capacity to slow floodwaters, filter incoming sediment and other pollutants, or to create a cool and shady habitat for fish and wildlife.
+As the landscape transforms, American Rivers is working with local groups and agencies to help integrate a healthy and functional river into the human landscape.

 Marsh Creek is the first tributary encountered by salmon returning from the ocean through the Sacramento-San Joaquin Delta, thus Salmon spawned in Marsh Creek will enter the Delta in a prime location: adjacent to Dutch Slough, one of the largest habitat restoration projects in the Delta and downstream from most Delta diversions and other mortality sources.